acoli-repo/corpus-tools/src/TT-CQP.md

-TT-CQP is not meant as a replacement for CQP - it implements various of the functions of CQP, while adding some that CQP does not, but it is not a full re-implementation of CQP, nor is it intended to become one, although more options will be added over time
+TT-CQP is not meant as a replacement for CQP - it implements various of the functions of CQP, while adding some that CQP does not, but it is not a full re-implementation of CQP, nor is it intended to become one, although more options will be added over time.
+Given the overlap between CQP and TT-CQP, a full idea about how to use TT-CQP can be obtained by consulting the manual of CQP, together with this document highlighting the differences.

 ### Options yet to be implemented